mtheoryx/drpoindexter/public-site/src/devtips/microservices-for-developers/index.md

 [8 Reasons for Microservices from AWS (external link)](https://pages.awscloud.com/rs/112-TZM-766/images/AWS_8_Reasons_pdf.pdf)

+_You can click to jump to the sections, if you'd like_

 - [Pick the Right Tool for the Job](#right-tool)
 - [Improved Resiliency](#resiliency)
 - [Refined Cost control](#cost)